MonashDataFluency/python-web-scraping/markdowns/section-0-brief-python-refresher.md

 ### Jupyter-style notebooks on Google Colaboratory - A quick tour
 ---

-Go to https://colab.research.google.com and login with your Google account.
+1. Go to [this](https://colab.research.google.com) link  and login with your Google account.

-Select **NEW NOTEBOOK** - a new Python3 notebook will be created.
+2. Select **NEW NOTEBOOK** - a new Python3 notebook will be created.

-Type some Python code in the top cell, eg:
+3. Type some Python code in the top cell, eg:

 ```python